Chinese Lunar New Year

 Chinese horoscope is a very detailed and complicated subject.
 So we shall just leave it for now and talk about the Chinese Lunar New Year.

-Some of the famous Western personalities under the "rooster" sign are listed below:
+Some of the famous Western personalities under the "rat" sign are listed below:

 "Xinnian Kuaile" means "Happy New Year".
 "Gong Xi" means "Felicitation"

 - Lion Dance, An Extremely Loud Chinese Tradition

 Lion dance makes a lot of noise to chase away bad luck and to welcome good luck and prosperity.
 Lion dances are usually performed during festivities especially during Chinese Lunar Year.